 What Is a Skills Matrix?

 Think of a skills matrix as an inventory of your employees' current abilities.
 By evaluating these skills and competencies and presenting them in a table, you can easily monitor skills gaps, find your strongest performers, and ensure your people are equipped to undertake a project or succeed in their roles.
+A skills matrix helps companies make skills-based talent decisions and where to invest your training budget.

 The Benefits of Using a Skills Matrix

-1) Finding and Filling Employee Skills Gaps
+1) Find and Fill Employee Skills Gaps

-2) Assessing Employee Performance
+2) Bias-Free Performance Benchmarks

 4) Workforce Planning and Risk Mitigation